Kinship United Guiding Principles for Protecting the Rights of Children

 The Convention on the Rights of the Child and the Optional Protocols contain a comprehensive set of international legal standards for the protection and well-being of children.
 We also recognize the importance of other international instruments relevant for children.
 The general principles include, inter alia, the best interests of the child, non-discrimination, participation, survival and development provide the framework for our actions concerning children, including adolescents.

 Kinship Parent Caregivers will be encouraged and educated to assume primary responsibility for the well-being of children, and must be supported in their child-rearing responsibilities.
-All of our policies and programs should promote the shared responsibility of caregivers, guardians, church members, and volunteers who help care for children in the Kinship.
+All of our policies and programs should promote the shared responsibility of caregivers, guardians, church members, and volunteers who help care for children in the home within the Kinship Project.

 The Best Decisions for Children

 The best decisions on behalf of the children are achieved when we take into account the best interests of the child, consistent with national laws, religious and ethical values and cultural backgrounds of the people.
 These decisions are in harmony with all human rights and fundamental freedoms.
 The best interests of children must be the primary concern when making decisions that may affect them.
 All adults should do what is best for children.
 When adults make decisions, they should think about how their decisions will affect children.